-On the front-lines of the battle against harmful algal blooms and nutrient pollution are local Waterkeepers — water protection organizations spread around the United States and the world.
+On the front-lines of the battle for harmful algal bloom prevention and nutrient pollution reduction are local Waterkeepers — water protection organizations spread around the United States and the world.

 America’s waterways are as different and unique as its geography and people.
 From small streams, rural ponds and pocket wetlands to mighty rivers, great lakes and massive estuaries, the United States depends on the wealth of these waters for its public health and economic well-being.
 Yet as diverse as these water bodies are, many watersheds face the common problem of harmful algal blooms that hurt water quality and are caused by nutrient pollution.